ustaxcourt/ef-cms/temp_delete_me.md

 - web-client/integration-tests/admissionsClerkCreatesPractitionerAccount.test.ts
 - web-client/integration-tests/admissionsClerkCreatesPractitionerAccount.test.ts
 - web-client/integration-tests/petitionerCreatesAccount.test.ts
-- web-client/src/presenter/sequences/Login/refreshTokenSequence.ts

 ::: STUFF TO DO :::
-- finish all todos
+- finish all todos (review together - KS)

 - ensure back works right (public to private and back)
 - error handling
 - fix tests
 - email verification flow (just after verifying, are we going to new login with verification success message)
 - create account (move to private - client site)
 - Refactor ifHasAccess Function to be handled by router + initSequence
-- delete isLoggedInAction.π

 - Refactor maintenance mode to be handled by router + initSequence.
 No other sequence needs to branch because of it.
 - invalidate old refreshToken and idToken upon refresh.
 - Ensure idToken lasts longer than how often we are refreshing the idToken (REFRESH_INTERVAL)